-- Acquisition Modality A system that acquires and creates medical images while a patient is present, e.g., a Computed Tomography scanner or Nuclear Medicine camera.
-A modality may also create other evidence objects such as Grayscale Softcopy Presentation States for the consistent viewing of images or Evidence Documents containing measurements. - ADT Patient Registration A system responsible for adding and/or updating patient demographic and encounter information.
-In particular, it registers a new patient with the Order Placer and Department System. - Charge Processor Receives the posted charges and serves as a component of the financial system.
-Further definition of this actor is beyond current IHE scope. - Department System Scheduler/Order Filler A department-based information system (for instance, Radiology or Laboratory) that provides functions related to the management of orders received from external systems or through the department system's user interface.
+Acquisition Modality - A system that acquires and creates medical images while a patient is present, e.g., a Computed Tomography scanner or Nuclear Medicine camera.
+A modality may also create other evidence objects such as Grayscale Softcopy Presentation States for the consistent viewing of images or Evidence Documents containing measurements.
+A modality may also create and store Dose SRs.

+ADT Patient Registration - A system responsible for adding and/or updating patient demographic and encounter information.
+In particular, it registers a new patient with the Order Placer and Department System.

+Charge Processor - Receives the posted charges and serves as a component of the financial system.
+Further definition of this actor is beyond current IHE scope.

+Department System Scheduler/Order Filler - A department-based information system (for instance, Radiology or Laboratory) that provides functions related to the management of orders received from external systems or through the department system's user interface.
 Upon a defined workflow action, makes procedures available for charge posting.
-The action/event that actually causes charges to post is defined by the actor. - Display Primary description for this actor can be found in ITI TF-1: Appendix A. The required capabilities for its use within the Radiology Technical Framework add the
+The action/event that actually causes charges to post is defined by the actor.

+Display - Primary description for this actor can be found in ITI TF-1: Appendix A. The required capabilities for its use within the Radiology Technical Framework add the ability to view "webviewable" diagnostic and therapeutic imaging information on interchange media.